PJSMartins/idsabovethehead/README.md

 Código limpo, leve e fácil de adaptar

-Ideal para servidores roleplay ou freeroam que desejam uma solução simples e eficiente para identificação visual de jogadores.
+Aviso como mensagem de chat ou notificação do ox_lib

+Dependências:

+ox_lib (para notificações)

+Lua 5.4 (definido com lua54 'yes' no fxmanifest.lua)

 [EN]

-Standalone FiveM script that displays each player’s server ID above their head—including your own—when toggled via a chat command.
+Standalone FiveM script that displays each player’s server ID above their head—including your own—when toggled via the /mostrarid chat command.

+You can choose to show feedback as a chat message or a modern notification (using ox_lib).

-No dependencies on ESX, QBCore, or any other framework; just install, configure, and use.
+No framework required—just install, configure, and use.

 Features: